 The menfolk did a masterful job looking after the farm, but we were all very happy when I decided to kick in my salaried job at the end of December 2015.
 For me that happiness was accompanied by moments of sheer terror.
 We still hadn’t sold our Auckland house, and I was responsible for a too-large-for-my-liking bridging finance loan.

 In 2016, to keep up with the financial obligations, I took a 12 month contract which required one or two days a week in Auckland.
-This, combined with working my own Auckland gig one day a week, still meant travel, but, with some late night driving, I could sleep at home six nights out of seven.
+This, combined with working my own Auckland gig one day a week, still meant travel, but, with some late night driving, I could sleep at home six nights out of seven most weeks.
 The balance had shifted.
 Familial solidarity is a wonderful thing when pumps fail and horses escape in the night.
 Between traveling back and forth to Auckland, weeding, and photographing fungi, I started growing a business in Whangarei with the hope that it would eventually provide an income north of the Brynderwyns.

 By mid-way through last year I was down to just one day a fortnight in the big city, and when that finally wound up in December I breathed a big sigh of relief.
 It makes me ridiculously happy to be based in Whangarei and to wake up every morning next to the Forbearing Husband with my ponies outside our window.
 I feel as though I’ve finally arrived in the life I was hoping for when we started this journey.

 On the minus side my blogging has slowed down.
 I think this is partly a side effect of settling into a new routine, but mainly because I no longer have 4+ hours a week driving time in which to compose blog posts in my head.
 That blog planning time, and relaxed evenings with my dear friend The Doctor (who very, very kindly let me stay at her place on my Auckland nights) are the main things I miss about that two and a half years of Auckland work trips.